Home Blog 6 cost-saving inventory control techniques to optimise your stock management

 • Cost-effective order quantities

-Introducing supply and demand variables into your stock replenishment planning will help the accuracy of your ordering and prevent stock build-up.
+Incorporating supply and demand variables into your stock replenishment planning will improve ordering accuracy, prevent stock build-up and reduce capital investment.

-Man unloading boxes on pallets using a forklift prevent stock build build, inventory control techniques
+Man unloading boxes on pallets using a forklift prevent stock build up, inventory control techniques

 6. Carry safety stock to reduce the risk of stockouts

-Safety stock, also called buffer stock, is the layer of inventory kept to prevent stockouts and back orders when the forecast is exceeded or supply is delayed.
-Safety stock minimises disruptions caused by demand, supply chain or fulfilment disruptions while investing the lowest possible amount of capital in inventory.
+SSafety stock, also called buffer stock, is held to prevent stockouts and back orders when forecasts are exceeded or supply is delayed.
+Safety stock minimises disruptions caused by demand fluctuations, supply chain disruptions and fulfilment issues, with minimal capital investment.

-Many WMS, ERP and inventory management systems still use a basic stock days model to calculate safety stock.
-For example, they work out the number of days (or weeks) of demand and add enough buffer stock to cover any variance, e.g., four weeks of cycle stock and two weeks of safety stock.
+Many businesses using WMS, ERP and inventory management systems use a basic stock days model to calculate safety stock.
+They typically calculate the number of days or weeks of demand and add enough buffer stock to cover any variance.
+For example, four weeks of cycle stock and two weeks of safety stock.

-However, this ‘one-size-fits-all’ approach assumes that all goods in the warehouse have similar demand patterns and behave the same.
-As we’ve already discussed, this isn’t usually the case.
+However, this ‘one-size-fits-all’ approach assumes that all goods in the warehouse have similar demand and behaviour patterns.
+Which, as we’ve already discussed, isn’t usually the case.
 The more accurate your safety stock calculations, the less likely you will experience out-of-stock or overstocking situations.
 When calculating safety stock, the most important factors to consider are:

 • The desired service level